Fitzgerald Inquiry: Recommendations

 The two most significant recommendations were the establishment of the Criminal Justice Commission (CJC) and the Electoral and Administrative Review Commission which was to review electoral boundaries.
 The need for Freedom of Information legislation in the state was noted, as was the need to review laws relating to public assembly and guidelines for the disclosure of pecuniary interests of parliamentarians.
 The CJC was to be responsible for investigating specific individuals mentioned during the inquiry.

 The police culture of the state was also criticised.
 Aspects such as loyalty to fellow police officers, police not enforcing laws against other police, and failure to listen to whistle-blowers, were condemned because they led to misconduct, inefficiency and contempt for the justice system.
 Many of the inquiry's recommendations were implemented by Wayne Goss, the first Labor Party Premier of Queensland in 32 years.

 Cultural depictions

 The investigation leading up to the inquiry and the inquiry itself were depicted in the 1989 TV movie Police State by Chris Noonan.

 Bjelke-Petersen's trial was later the subject of a TV movie, Joh's Jury.

 Margot Hutcheson painted a picture of the inquiry, Wasn't the Fitzgerald Inquiry Fun?

 In 2009 as part of the Q150 celebrations, the Fitzgerald Inquiry was announced as one of the Q150 Icons of Queensland for its role as a "Defining Moment".

+Folk singer John Dengate wrote the satirical song "The Queensland Policeman" about the inquiry.